 In order to receive tuition remission at Rhodes, the employee must complete, sign and submit a Tuition Remission form to Human Resources for approval.
 This form may be obtained from the Benefits Services Manager.
 After eligibility is confirmed and tuition remission is approved, the employee must complete an Application for Admission as a Special Student, available in the Office of Admission.
 Both the completed Tuition Remission form and the completed Application for Admission as a Special Student with the required supporting documents must be submitted to the Office of Admission at least two weeks prior to the beginning of the desired semester of enrollment.

-Benefit for Spouse and Dependents: A spouse and natural or legally adopted child of a full-time employee, provided the child has never married and begins receiving the benefit before the age of 25.
-The spouse and dependents of part-time employees (those working less than 37 ½ hours per week and 10 months per year) are not eligible for tuition remission.
+Benefit for Spouse/Partner and Dependents: A spouse, partner and natural or legally adopted child of a full-time employee, provided the child has never married and begins receiving the benefit before the age of 25.
+The spouse/partner and dependents of part-time employees (those working less than 37 ½ hours per week and 10 months per year) are not eligible for tuition remission.

-Tuition at Rhodes will be remitted on behalf of spouse and/or natural or legally adopted child subject to the following qualifications:
+Tuition at Rhodes will be remitted on behalf of spouse, partner and/or natural or legally adopted child subject to the following qualifications:

 - After 1 year of full-time employment — one-third tuition at Rhodes will be remitted.